quoclap/AWS-CognitoIdentityJS-demo/LogWorkTokyo.md

     Create name.
     In Authentication providers: using UserPoolId, userPoolClientId in Amazon app created above.
     Note : Authenticated role, go to IAM -> role, attach a policy that allows Cognito to access DynamoDB.
+    Run the snippet code to register a User to Cognito, go to UserPool to confirm the user.